IntoTheDev/Signals/README.md

 ### How to receive a signal

 Your class/struct should implement IReceive<T> interface.
-Where is T you need to pass in type of signal.

 ```csharp
 public class PlayerUI : MonoBehaviour, IReceiver<SignalPlayerCreated>